 1 cup peanuts, unsalted or lightly salted, lightly crushed

-Combine the noodles and the cocktail peanuts in a large bowl.
+Combine the noodles and the peanuts in a large bowl.
 Pour the butterscotch-peanut butter mixture over and stir to combine.
 All of the noodles and nuts should be coated.

-Drop the mixture by tablespoons onto the prepared baking sheet.
-Allow setting—in warmer months this is best done in the fridge; let them sit at room temperature for several minutes before serving.
+Drop the mixture by heaping tablespoons onto the prepared baking sheet.
+Allow to fully set before serving.
+In warmer months, this is best done in the fridge.
+If chilled, let them sit at room temperature for several minutes before serving.